chris-jeune/ICBM-SIM/README.md

 </p>

 ### Collaborator:
-Special thanks to Yanhui Zhao for her valuable contributions to the graphics design.
+Special thanks to Yanhui Zhao for her contributions to the graphics design.

 ### Getting Started:
 1. **Clone the Repository:** Clone this repository to your local machine using the following command: